-Why birthright citizenship matters and how it could change under Trump
+How birthright citizenship could change under Trump

 Why We Wrote This

-Mr. Trump’s campaign featured the issue of unauthorized immigrants.
-On Day 1, he may try to change their children’s future here –against a century of legal precedent.
+Donald Trump’s campaign featured the issue of unauthorized immigrants.
+On Day 1, he may try to change their children’s future in the U.S. – against a century of legal precedent.

 “We have to end it,” said Mr. Trump.
 He added that he hoped to do so through “executive action.”

-His transition team is starting to draft versions of an executive order, reports the Wall Street Journal.
+His transition team is starting to draft versions of an executive order, reports The Wall Street Journal.
 An ensuing legal fight could end up before the Supreme Court.
 The Constitution outlines how it can be amended – and involves approval from both Congress and the states.

 The birthright debate isn’t new.
 It’s part of a long-term national grappling over the promise and limits of immigration, and what some analysts see as legal questions left unsettled.